Chapter 4: Construction Details, Section 19: Earthwork

 - Check the roadway template and subgrade elevations.
 Include in the project records all documentation substantiating roadway excavation quantities.
 It should be easy to trace back from the total pay quantity to the source documents.

 - When all roadway excavation is complete, reconcile the total quantity with the total of the partial payments.
 It is important to determine early in the project, and as closely as possible, the total pay quantity for roadway excavation.
-This early determination, coupled with the periodic adjustment of partial payment totals (as described in the following paragraph), will help prevent overpayment.
+This early determination, coupled with the periodic adjustment of partial payment totals, will help prevent overpayment.

 - During the work, choose a method to measure roadway excavation quantities for partial payment.
 One method commonly used is “load count.”
 Load count involves determining daily production by reaching an agreement on the capacity of hauling equipment and by using the contractor’s daily load tally.
 To make a preliminary determination of unit capacity, you can use the following methods:

 - Weighing a loaded hauling unit and converting results into volume of material in the cut.

 - As work progresses check actual conditions as frequently as possible.
 As a single cut is completed, compare volume in that cut to volume represented by load counts from the cut.
 It may also be possible to cross-section partially completed excavations, calculate work done, and compare the result to load count totals.
 When these checks indicate over- or underpayments, make up the difference in the current partial payment.
 Adjust the capacities of hauling equipment so that future partial payments based on load count are more accurate.